buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcColumn.md

 ### Material Profile Set Usage

-The Material Profile Set Usage defines the assignment of an IfcMaterialProfileSetUsage to the IfcColumnType providing a common profile definition to all occurrences of this IfcColumnType.
-Columns with composite profile can be represented by referring to several IfcMaterialProfile's within the IfcMaterialProfileSet that is referenced from the IfcMaterialProfileSetUsage.

-Figure 211 illustrates assignment of IfcMaterialProfileSetUsage and IfcMaterialProfileSet to the IfcColumn as the column occurrence and to the IfcColumnType.
-The same IfcMaterialProfileSet shall be shared by many occurrences of IfcMaterialProfileSetUsage.
-This relationship shall be consistent to the relationship between the IfcColumnType and the IfcColumnStandardCase.
+Figure 211 illustrates assignment of _IfcMaterialProfileSetUsage_ and _IfcMaterialProfileSet_ to the _IfcColumnType_ and the _IfcColumn_ occurrence.
+Both the _IfcMaterialProfileSet_ and _IfcProfileDef_ is shared between all occurrences.

-![Material profile set and usage](../../../../figures/ifccolumn-01.png) Figure 211 — Column profile usage
+![Material profile set and usage](../../../../figures/ifccolumn-01.png)

+Figure 211 — Column profile usage

 Figure 212 illustrates cardinal point alignment.

-> NOTE  It has to be guaranteed that the use of IfcCardinalPointEnum is consistent to the placement of the
-> extrusion body provided by IfcExtrudedAreaSolid.Position
+The use of _IfcCardinalPointEnum_ must be consistent with the placement of the extrusion body provided by _IfcExtrudedAreaSolid_._Position_.

-> NOTE  The cardinal points 7 (top left), and 6 (mid-depth right) are assigned according to the
-> definition at IfcCardinalPointReference

 ![Cardinal point usage](../../../../figures/ifccolumn_cardinalpoint.png)

 Figure 212 — Column cardinal points

-Figure 213 illustrates assignment of a composite profile by using IfcCompositeProfile for geometric representation and several IfcMaterialProfile's within the IfcMaterialProfileSet.
-The number of IfcMaterialProfile's within the IfcMaterialProfileSet is restricted to maximal 2 and requires the use of IfcExtrudedAreaSolidTapered, or IfcRevolvedAreaSolidTapered for the correct 'Body' shape representation.
+Figure 213 illustrates assignment of a composite profile by using _IfcCompositeProfileDef_ for geometric representation and several _IfcMaterialProfile_ entities within the _IfcMaterialProfileSet_.

-![Material profile set and usage](../../../../figures/ifccolumn-02.png) Figure 213 — Column composite profiles
+![Material profile set and usage](../../../../figures/ifccolumn-02.png)

+Figure 213 — Column composite profiles

 ### Object Typing

 ### Product Assignment

 #### IfcStructuralCurveMember